Mahad Shahzad combats senior isolation with "Chatting to Wellness"

 By Dhanashree Palav and Abhishek Kumar

 BRAMPTON, ONTARIO, CANADA, JUNE 20, 2020.
-Remember that time, when you craved for that favourite snack made by your grandma and the stories grandpa used to tell you.
+Remember that time, when you craved for that favorite snack made by your grandma and the stories grandpa used to tell you.
 The unconditional love of Grandparents is something we all crave for when we are away from them.
 Visiting them during vacations are some of the most loving memories for everyone.
 But for Mahad Shahzad, it turned out to be something much more than just a memory.
 It was a building block for what today is a successful startup, called "Chatting to Wellness"

 You must login to view Content